mjgpy3/udm_script/README.md

-udm_script
+udm_script (Ultimate Dev.
+Machine Script)
 ==========

-Ultimate Dev Machine Script.
-A Python script that will automatically turn any apt-posessing virtual machine into a programmer's heaven
+A Python script that will automatically turn any apt-posessing virtual machine into a programmer's heaven.